dagster-io/dagster/docs/sections/deploying/dask.md

-# Deploying on Dask
+# Executing on Dask

 ## Introduction

-As noted above, Dagster is designed to target a variety of execution substrates, and natively supports Dask for pipeline execution.
+Dagster is designed to target a variety of execution substrates, and natively supports Dask for pipeline execution.

-The Dagster / Dask integration lets you execute a Dagster pipeline on either local Dask or on a remote Dask cluster by specifying the `run_config` argument to `execute_pipeline`.
+The Dagster / Dask integration lets you execute a Dagster pipeline on either local Dask or on a remote Dask cluster by specifying `dask` in the `execution` block of the environment config.

 The integration works by taking the compiled execution plan, and converting each execution step into a [Dask Future](https://docs.dask.org/en/latest/futures.html) configured with the appropriate